stefan-niculae/school-projects/README.md

 I have included both projects with an interesting outcome, and ones that are stand out through their implementation.

-Earlier projects may not seem as impressive — their TODO
+Earlier projects may not seem as impressive — the time of their creation should be kept in mind.
+Complexity should be treated relatively.